MuhammadShifa/mlops-zoomcamp2025/01-intro/README.md

-This is is an Introduction part of MLOps:
+This is an Introductive part of MLOps:
 Here we will discuss the configuration/preparation of the environment for Homework